- Home

 - using short-term care (respite services) that charge a fee

-- paying the fee of a private allied health professional, such as a psychologist or physiotherapist (you may be eligible for a Medicare rebate for up to five visits per calendar year as part of a Chronic Disease Management Plan with your GP)
+- fees for private allied health professionals, such as a psychologist or physiotherapist (you may be eligible for a Medicare rebate for up to 5 visits per calendar year as part of a chronic disease management plan or 10 visits for a Mental Health Care Plan)

 - paying for complementary therapies, such as massage therapy and acupuncture.

-If you are admitted to a public hospital, palliative care unit or other facility as a private patient and you have private health insurance, check what is covered with your health fund.
+If you are admitted to a public hospital, palliative care unit or other facility as a private patient, check with your health fund that palliative care is covered.
 Ask your social worker about what financial help is available for patients and carers from Centrelink and other organisations in your area.

 Podcast for people affected by advanced cancer